New Hampshire Wildcats Logo

 What is New Hampshire Wildcats?

-New Hampshire Wildcats is an athletic department formed to participate in intercollegiate competitions on behalf of the University of New Hampshire.
-It includes 19 student teams that are part of the America East Conference and compete in the NCAA (Division I).
-Some teams are members of other associations: Skiers in EISA, Gymnasts in EAGL, Hockey players in Hockey East, Football players in CAA.
+The New Hampshire Wildcats are a sports department formed to participate in intercollegiate competitions on behalf of the University of New Hampshire.
+It includes 19 student teams that are part of the America East Conference and compete in NCAA Division I. Some teams are members of other associations: Skiers in EISA, gymnasts in EAGL, hockey players in Hockey East, and football players in CAA.
 Their primary location is Durham.

 Font and Colors